tom-raley/portfolio-gatsby/src/posts/hosting-expressjs.md

 ----
 I was excited to check out the functionality of the routes I had created for my API.
 When I loaded the app, the JSON I had set up was all there!
 Perfect.

-I went back into my local React app, did an `npm start` and was excited to see my front end code populate with all the back end data.
+I went back into my local React app, did an `npm start` and was hoping to see my front end code populate with all the back end data.
 Lo and behold, it did not load.
 I checked the console only to find a CORS policy error.
 Ugh.

 If you've worked with APIs in the past, you've likely run into these types of errors before.
 Basically, unless the API server is sending a header indicating your request is ok, many browsers will automatically block your request for security reasons.
 This is generally a good thing, but frustrating during development.
 Back to the drawing board.